totti0223/P2PNet_tfkeras/README.md

     - To avoid legal issues, I tentatively set the license following the [official](https://github.com/TencentYoutuResearch/CrowdCounting-P2PNet/blob/main/LICENSE).
 However, after confirmation, can release the repo as other license format.
 Read the following note.
   - **ADVICE WANTED**.
     - The original repo states that any "with modification" of the repo will be restricted to the original license.
 However I wrote this code from scratch reading the paper, and believe is not a derivative, therefore I beleive I can set any license I want.
     - Nonetheless, I can not assure to any third person for use of this repo in other license format, as I am not a professional in this field, as the context of "with modification" is vague to me.
-Reading the codes to understand what I could not interpret only from the paper, will that be the case?
     - If someone can confirm/assure that this repo codes are safe to set my own license, I can change the LICENCE as soon as possible.

 - [detr-tensorflow](https://github.com/Visual-Behavior/detr-tensorflow)